Milli (rapper)

-In 2022, Danupha appeared on BBC's 100 Women list as one of the world's inspiring and influential women of the year.
+Milli appeared on BBC's 100 Women list as one of the world's inspiring and influential women of the year 2022.

 Early life

 Milli was born on 13 November 2002 in Bangkok, Thailand.
 She graduated from Satrinonthaburi School.
-She has had an interest in hip-hop since when she was in Matthayom 2 (equivalent to Grade 8) and has cited Nicki Minaj as her copycat.
+She has had an interest in hip-hop since when she was in Matthayom 2 (equivalent to Grade 8) and has cited Nicki Minaj as her inspiration.

 Career

 Milli began her career on stage by competing on the Thai TV show The Rapper 2.
 She was praised by the contest's judges for her exotic acting and singing style.
-She is registered as an artist under YUPP!, a Thai rapping-centred label.
+She is registered as an artist under YUPP!
+Entertainment, a Thai rapping-centred label.

 Debut singles

 Milli recorded her first single "Phak Khon" (พักก่อน) in February 2020, a sarcastic hip-hop fused song about her friends in school and a message of anti-bullying.
 This song uses Lu, Isan and English.
 It launched her into popularity, with the music video reaching 90,226,674 views on YouTube as of April 2022.

 In June 2020, she recorded a second single "Sud Pang" (สุดปัง), that is about her life, dreams and beauty.
 This song uses Thai (Northern and Southern), Isan, Japanese, phasa lu, and English.
 This song has 43,308,512 views on YouTube as of April 2022.

 "Mirror Mirror" was released in October 2021 and is a collaborative song by Milli, F.HERO, and Changbin, a prominent member of the South Korean boy group, Stray Kids.
 The track gained significant popularity in Thailand, garnering over 100 million views on YouTube.